 Unfortunately, however, current scientific research suggests that dog allergies are quite often unique to each dog and human.
 The good news is that an allergy sufferer is likely to have a good chance of success with their breed of choice, and you can easily get any potential new pet tested (dander and urine) with a possibility of a good match.
 The bad news is that choosing hypoallergenic dogs is no guarantee of a sneeze-free lifestyle.

-What sets hypoallergenic dog breeds apart from the pack is that they have a hair coat versus a fur coat.
-These hair coats usually appear in one of thee styles: long and luxurious long coats which hold less dander, curly Q and wirehair coats that hold dander in tightly between grooming sessions, and hairless hounds with almost no place for dander to stick at all.
+What sets hypoallergenic dogs apart from the pack is that they have a hair coat versus a fur coat.
+These hair coats usually appear in one of thee styles: luxurious long coats that hold less dander, curly and wirehair coats that hold dander in tightly between grooming sessions, and hairless hounds with almost no place for dander to stick at all.

 - Get your dog bathed and groomed regularly, and if you do it yourself, do it outside of the home.

 - Clean surfaces and vacuum regularly with a HEPA filter.
 A dust mask can make this chore less troublesome for allergy sufferers.